luks-m/tillings/README.txt

 1 - You can launch another game with the same executable "project"

-2 - You can clean the repertory with the command "make clean"
+2 - You can clean the folder with the command "make clean"

 ______Additional :______